Ascutney Outdoors Center – 449 Ski Tow Road, Brownsville, Vermont 05037

-Ascutney Outdoors Center and Ascutney Trails is just 15 minutes from Interstate 91.
+Ascutney Outdoors Center and Trails is just 15 minutes from Interstate 91.
 From the North, take Exit 9 onto Rte 5 South through Windsor, then turn right onto Rte 44 West to continue into Brownsville.
 From the South, take Exit 8 to Rte 5 North then veer left to Back Mountain Rd (passing Swoops and Loops along the way) to Rte 44 West into Brownsville.

-Located at 450 Ski Tow Rd, in Brownsville (accessed from Route 44), you’ll find an information kiosk, changing room and port-a-john at the end of the old ski resort parking lot (2018 will see construction of the Ascutney Outdoors Center as the new hub of biking and hiking, skiing and snow-tubing, events and other activities.
+Located at 449 Ski Tow Rd, in Brownsville (accessed from Route 44), you’ll find our new Ascutney Outdoors Center, the new hub of biking and hiking, skiing and snow-tubing, events and other activities.
 The center is open during the busy season, and we ask that you sign in.
 Trails from the center offer riding for beginner, intermediate and advanced riders with primarily single-track terrain: switchback climbs, bridges and boardwalks, technical rock features and cruisy mountain traverses.

 Mountainside Drive Trailhead